dqops/dqo/docs/checks/table/index.md

 ---
-title: table level
+title: List of table level
 ---
-# table level
+# List of table level

 This is a list of table data quality checks supported by DQOps, broken down by a category and a brief description of what quality issued they detect.